An essential guide and Top Tips for Trekking in Dolpo Region of Nepal

 1. Taking a Flight to Juphal

-Flying to Dolpo (Juphal) is the best option for all trekkers and visitors which saves your time and less hassle.
-Starting from Kathmandu, there are regular flights to Nepalgunj run by different domestic airlines such as Buddha, Yeti, and Shree airlines.
+Flying to Dolpo (Juphal) is the best option for all trekkers and visitors, which saves your time and less hassle.
+Starting from Kathmandu, there are regular flights to Nepalgunj run by different domestic airlines, such as Buddha, Yeti, and Shree Airlines.
 Fly on any domestic carrier to Nepalgunj from Kathmandu.
 Nepalgunj, a town in the western Terai, is very close to the Indian border and the Bardia National Park.

 2. Drive to Dolpo via Nepalgunj, Musikot, Tallu Bagar, Khading and Tripurakot